ContactSign inSign up

 Unlinked projects

 An unlinked project is perfect for teams that self-host Git or have enterprise Git providers (that aren’t on Chromatic’s enterprise plan).
-Unlinked projects are not linked to a repository on GitHub, Bitbucket, or GitLab.
+Unlinked projects still require Git; they are just not linked to a repository on GitHub, Bitbucket, or GitLab.
 They do not automatically sync collaborators or badge pull requests.

 The characteristics of an unlinked project include: